wuscier/SmartWork/README.md

   * Support fuzzy lookup.

 # 2. Get your work environment ready with just a click
+  * Tired of doing the boring things, like launch a web browser and search something, go to a specific directory, shutdown the computer, etc. With SmartWork you can accomplish these with just a click.

 # 3. Extensible to your customized smart tasks
+  * Available to submit your own task with batch files

 # MUCH MORE TO COME and you're welcome to contribute your ideas and work